 To block a number, add the area code and phone number, and next, press the # button to activate.
 You can end the calls once through.
 When unsolicited calls come in they will receive a message of uncompleted calls without the recipient’s ringing.

 The use of an anonymous call blocking service works best for screening out numbers whose caller ID does not appear when they call.
 As a result, calls that appear with ‘unknown caller’ or ‘Private name’ will usually be screened out for reaching you, and thus, it’s another good option to get rid of telemarketing calls as the majority of them, dial with anonymous numbers.

 To activate the service, simply dial *77 on your landline, and once you hear the dial tone, wait till you get a confirmation tone, and then, you know it has been activated.
 Once the function is activated, any call whose call does not display name and numbers would be informed that all calls without caller ID cannot be accepted by you.
 It will, therefore, require the caller to end the call, unblock Caller ID and call back.

 Here is how annoying unsolicited calls could be, especially since landlines do not display caller ID.
 First, I must say you are not alone as this madness has gone on for so long.
 Research by ACMA indicates that 51% of Australian residents received unwanted phone calls and a whopping 92% of those who received the calls think they come out as problematic.

 Another analysis in the same report showed 38% as thinking just like me, that those calls were annoying!
 While 36% think unsolicited calls come at an inappropriate time; dinner time, when in bed or taking a nap, during special moments with that special person, etc.

-These people are trying to sell to you something you actually don’t need! and about 5.3 million Americans lamented of being disturbed by unsolicited callers in 2016 as noted by the Federal Trade Commission.
+These people are trying to sell you something you actually don’t need!
+And about 5.3 million Americans lamented being disturbed by unsolicited callers in 2016, as noted by the Federal Trade Commission.